 Kissing Under the Mistletoe

 This harks back to Norse mythology and the Goddess of Love Frigga or Freya.
-Legend has it that she had two sons, Balder and Hoder who was blind, Balder was the god of the summer sun and the most beloved.
-She went through all the plant kingdom and extracted promises that nothing would harm her beloved son Balder.
-The trickster god Loki found a loophole – mistletoe – according to some, the mistletoe refused, others say it was overlooked.
-Loki tricked Hoder into shooting a mistletoe arrow to kill his brother, Balder, whose death brought winter to the world.
+According to legend she had two sons, Balder and Hoder - Balder was the god of the summer sun and the most beloved.
+Freya journeyed throughout the plant kingdom and extracted promises that nothing would harm her beloved son Balder.
+She forgot to include mistletoe, leading the trickster god Loki to persuade Hoder into shooting a mistletoe arrow to kill his brother, Balder, whose death brought winter to the world.
 The mistletoe, heartbroken over this pledged “Where Yuletide brings the pain of loss will mistletoe bring love, beneath my humble leaves let love now be kindled.
 When two now meet beneath my leaves let loves kiss light between them”.

-In Celtic language the word mistletoe means “All Heal” and this plant was sacred to the druids, it was considered so sacred that enemies who met in the forest underneath this magical plant would lay down their arms, exchange a friendly greeting and keep a truce until the following morning.
+In Celtic language the word mistletoe means “All Heal” and this plant was sacred to the druids.
+It was considered so sacred that enemies who met in the forest underneath this magical plant would lay down their arms, exchange a friendly greeting and keep a truce until the following morning.
 This is where we get the practice of suspending mistletoe over a doorway as a symbol of peace and good will to all comers.
-It was also attributed miraculous healing qualities with which our modern science has finally caught up!
-It is now known that mistletoe is anti-spasmodic, calming and stimulates the immune system.

-Druids would ceremonially cut mistletoe from the branches of the sacred oak tree with a golden sickle 5 days after the new moon following the Winter Solstice, it was believed that if the branches touched the ground they would become contaminated.
-The priest then divided the mistletoe amongst the people who believed it protected them from evil spirits.
+Druids would ceremonially cut mistletoe from the branches of the sacred oak tree with a golden sickle 5 days after the new moon following the Winter Solstice (it was believed that if the branches touched the ground they would become contaminated).
+The priest then divided the mistletoe amongst the people to protect them from evil spirits.

-This ancient symbol of the season came to us from the Celts and was the highlight of the Solstice festival.
-A phallic symbol, traditionally cut from Ash or Oak, the log must either have been harvested from the householders land or given as a gift.
-Once dragged into the house it was decorated with seasonal greenery such as holly, ivy and mistletoe to represent the intertwining of the god and the goddess, then dusted in flour and doused in cider or ale and set ablaze with a torch made from wood left over from last year’s yule log – this was seen as transferring the light from one year to the next and symbolised the new-born sun.
+This ancient firery symbol of the season came to us from the Celts and was the highlight of the Solstice festival.
+It was traditionally cut from Ash or Oak and must have been harvested from the householders land or given as a gift.
+Once dragged into the house it was decorated with seasonal greenery such as holly, ivy and mistletoe,representative of the intertwining of the god and the goddess.
+It was then dusted with flour, doused in cider or ale and set ablaze with a torch made from wood left over from last year’s yule log – this was seen as transferring the light from one year to the next, symbolising the new-born sun.
 The log was then burnt for the 12 days of Yule before being ceremonially extinguished.

 There are lots of ways we can destress our Christmas holidays, just tuning in to this magical season and observing some of the old ways can bring us into harmony and get the kids away from their TV’s, phones or computer games.
-Wrap up and take a wintery walk to find your Yule Log, holly, ivy and mistletoe, this can involve the whole family and if you don’t have an open fire you can decorate the log with candles.
-There are many ceremonies you can do with the log, a favourite one of mine is to write down old habits you wish to break then burn them either on the yule log fire or (carefully) with the candles on the yule log.
-This helps to strengthen your intention to release them and creates the space to allow the beneficial habits you wish to replace them with to flourish!
+Wrap up and take a wintery walk to find your yule log, holly, ivy and mistletoe - this can involve the whole family and if you don’t have an open fire you can decorate the log with candles.
+A nice ceremony to do with a yule log is to write down old habits/patterns you wish to break then burn them either on the yule log fire, or (carefully) with the candles on the yule log.
+This can focus and strengthen your intention to release whilst creating space to allow the beneficial habits you wish to replace them with to flourish.

 Make Some Me Time